JakebabyArthur/Financial-ML-assignmeng2-Jake/research report.md

 ## Methodology

 ### 1. Monte Carlo Simulation
+A numerical method that generates thousands of random return scenarios—drawn from the estimated multivariate distribution of asset returns—to map out the full risk–return landscape of possible portfolios.

 1. **Estimate μ and Σ** from historical daily returns:
    - μᵢ = 252 × E[r\_{i,t}]